VIRGINIA MARINE RESOURCES COMMISSION

-1. The fisherman shall have held a 1996 commercial hook-and-line license or a 1997 commercial hook-and-line license which was purchased prior to August 26, 1997, provided the fisherman has reported sales of at least 1,000 pounds of seafood during the course of the previous two years as documented by the commission's mandatory harvest reporting program.
+1. The fisherman shall possess a valid Commercial Fisherman Registration License and eligibility for the commercial hook-and-line license by reporting sales of at least 1,000 pounds of seafood during the course of the previous two calendar years as documented by the commission's mandatory harvest reporting program.

-2. The fisherman shall hold a valid and current striped bass permit issued by the Marine Resources Commission in accordance with Chapter 4 VAC 20-252-10 et seq.
+2. The fisherman shall possess a valid and current striped bass permit issued by the Marine Resources Commission in accordance with Chapter 4 VAC 20-252-10 et seq.

-B. The fisherman otherwise qualified under subdivision A 1 of this section shall have been granted an exemption from the requirement to report sales of at least 1,000 pounds of seafood during the course of the previous two years as documented by the commission's mandatory harvest reporting system when the following conditions are met:
+B. The fisherman otherwise qualified under subdivision A 1 of this section shall be granted an exemption from the requirement to report sales of at least 1,000 pounds of seafood during the course of the previous two calendar years as documented by the commission's mandatory harvest reporting system when the following conditions are met:

-1. Exemptions shall be solely based only on documented medical hardships or active military leave that prevented the fisherman from fully satisfying the requirements described in subdivision A 1 of this section.
+1. Exemptions shall be solely based on a documented medical condition or active military service that prevented the fisherman from fully satisfying the requirements described in subdivision A 1 of this section and,

-2. Exemptions may only be granted by the commissioner or his designee.
+2. Exemptions shall only be granted by the commissioner or his designee.

 C. The maximum number of general hook-and-line licenses is established as 200.

 D. A random drawing for available commercial hook-and-line licenses shall be held annually should the number of licensees by the 5th day of January in the current calendar year be less than 200.
-Commercial Fisherman Registration Licensees who have reported sales of at least 1,000 pounds of seafood harvest during the course of the previous two years by the 5th day of January of the current calendar year, as documented by the commission's mandatory harvest reporting program, but do not currently possess a hook-and-line license, shall be eligible for the random drawing.
+Commercial Fisherman Registration Licensees who have reported sales of at least 1,000 pounds of seafood harvest during the course of the previous two calendar years by the 5th day of January of the current calendar year, as documented by the commission’s mandatory harvest reporting program, but do not currently possess a commercial hook-and-line license shall be eligible for the random drawing.

 E. Persons who are eligible to purchase a commercial hook-and-line license by meeting the provisions of subdivision A 2 of this section may take only striped bass by commercial hook and line.